History of computer animation: First digital animation in a feature film

 The first feature film to use digital image processing was the 1973 film Westworld, a science-fiction film written and directed by novelist Michael Crichton, in which humanoid robots live amongst the humans.
-John Whitney, Jr, and Gary Demos at Information International, Inc. digitally processed motion picture photography to appear pixelized to portray the Gunslinger android's point of view.
+John Whitney, Jr., and Gary Demos at Information International, Inc. digitally processed motion picture photography to appear pixelized to portray the Gunslinger android's point of view.
 The cinegraphic block portraiture was accomplished using the Technicolor Three-strip Process to color-separate each frame of the source images, then scanning them to convert into rectangular blocks according to its tone values, and finally outputting the result back to film.
 The process was covered in the American Cinematographer article "Behind the scenes of Westworld".

 SIGGRAPH

-Sam Matsa whose background in graphics started with the APT project at MIT with Doug Ross and Andy Van Dam petitioned Association for Computing Machinery (ACM) to form SICGRAPH (Special Interest Committee on Computer Graphics), the forerunner of ACM SIGGRAPH in 1967.
+Sam Matsa whose background in graphics started with the APT project at MIT with Doug Ross and Andy Van Dam petitioned Association for Computing Machinery (ACM) to form SIGGRAPH (Special Interest Committee on Computer Graphics), the forerunner of ACM SIGGRAPH in 1967.
 In 1974, the first SIGGRAPH conference on computer graphics opened.
 This annual conference soon became the dominant venue for presenting innovations in the field.

-Towards 3D: mid-1970s into the 1980s
+Towards 3-D: mid-1970s into the 1980s

-Early 3D animation in the cinema
+Early 3-D animation in the cinema

-The first use of 3D wireframe imagery in mainstream cinema was in the sequel to Westworld, Futureworld (1976), directed by Richard T. Heffron.
-This featured a computer-generated hand and face created by then University of Utah graduate students Edwin Catmull and Fred Parke which had initially appeared in their 1972 experimental short A Computer Animated Hand.
+The first use of 3-D wireframe imagery in mainstream cinema was in the sequel to Westworld, Futureworld (1976), directed by Richard T. Heffron.
+This featured a computer-generated hand and face created by University of Utah graduate students Edwin Catmull and Fred Parke which had initially appeared in their 1972 experimental short A Computer Animated Hand.
 The same film also featured snippets from 1974 experimental short Faces and Body Parts.
-The Oscar-winning 1975 short animated film Great, about the life of the Victorian engineer Isambard Kingdom Brunel, contains a brief sequence of a rotating wireframe model of Brunel's final project, the iron steam ship SS Great Eastern.The third film to use this technology was Star Wars (1977), written and directed by George Lucas, with wireframe imagery in the scenes with the Death Star plans, the targeting computers in the X-wing fighters, and the Millennium Falcon spacecraft.
+The Academy Award-winning 1975 short animated film Great, about the life of the Victorian engineer Isambard Kingdom Brunel, contains a brief sequence of a rotating wireframe model of Brunel's final project, the iron steam ship SS Great Eastern.The third film to use this technology was Star Wars (1977), written and directed by George Lucas, with wireframe imagery in the scenes with the Death Star plans, the targeting computers in the X-wing fighters, and the Millennium Falcon spacecraft.

 The Walt Disney film The Black Hole (1979, directed by Gary Nelson) used wireframe rendering to depict the titular black hole, using equipment from Disney's engineers.
-In the same year, the science-fiction horror film Alien, directed by Ridley Scott, also used wireframe model graphics, in this case to render the navigation monitors in the spaceship.
+In the same year, the science-fiction horror film Alien, directed by Ridley Scott, also used wire-frame model graphics, in this case to render the navigation monitors in the spaceship.
 The footage was produced by Colin Emmett at the Atlas Computer Laboratory.